colorfulscoop/tfdlg/README.md

 #### PostLNDecoder

-It is the decoder side implementation of Attention Is All You Need.
+It is the decoder side implementation of [Vaswani+, 2017] .

 Difference is
 - PostLNDecoder does not share the embedding parameter with the last layer before Softmax.